Flight training & joy flights

 Giving new instructors the skills to teach with confidence.

-The Civil Aviation Safety Authority (CASA) Grade Three Flight Instructor Rating syllabus requires trainee instructors to be endorsed to conduct fully developed spins to ensure that flight instructor trainees are proficient at spin recovery techniques before teaching incipient spinning.
-(CASR Table 61.1235 Item 3A)
+The Civil Aviation Safety Authority (CASA) Grade Three Flight Instructor Rating syllabus requires trainee instructors to be endorsed to conduct fully developed spins to ensure that flight instructor trainees are proficient at spin recovery techniques before teaching incipient spinning (CASR Table 61.1235 Item 3A).

 Unfortunately for most flight training organisations, finding a training aircraft with fully-developed spin recovery capability, as well as a qualified instructor experienced in such instruction, can be costly, time-consuming and not have the desired outcome!
 This can lead to a serious gap in confidence and awareness of stall / spin recovery for new instructors.

 The Academy’s Robin 2160i is the ideal spin training aircraft.
 With completely predictable spin characteristics, it is similar in performance to most trainee instructor’s initial training aircraft, such as the Piper PA28 series.
-This is a far cry from under-powered Cessna 152 Aerobats that take an eternity to climb to height (wasting time and money), and “fire-breathing monsters” like the Pitts Special, which tend to be more intimidating than helpful in providing positive learning outcomes with inexperienced pilots.
+This is a far cry from under-powered Cessna 152 that takes an eternity to climb to height (wasting time and money), and “fire-breathing monsters” like the Pitts Special, which tend to be more intimidating than helpful in providing positive learning outcomes with inexperienced pilots.

 Even if you’re a Recreational, Private or Commercial pilot, this brief course is a great asset!
 Previously optional under the CASA Commercial Pilot Licence syllabus, the new Part 61 Manual of Standards have now removed this requirement from CPL training completely!
 Under the expert guidance of experienced instructors, you will be exposed you to stall / spin recognition and emergency recovery techniques and debunk the myths and fears of the “dreaded tailspin!”

-Why waste time and money?
+DON’T WASTE YOUR TIME OR MONEY!
 Refer your instructor trainees to the aerobatic and spin recovery experts at the Australian Aerobatic Academy!
 We are the preferred supplier of flight instructor spin training to a number of organisations who conduct flight instructor rating training, and can tailor a course to suit your organisation’s requirements.

 Contact us for more information.

-Go beyond the basics and roll with Australia’s aerobatic champions!
+AAA Advanced Aerobatics Course info .pdfGo beyond the basics and roll with Australia’s aerobatic champions!

 The Australian Aerobatic Academy’s “post-graduate” aerobatics courses are designed to expand your aerobatic repertoire and increase your skills to be capable of world-class aerobatics!

-These courses build upon the AAA Basic Aerobatic Course with additional manouevres and skills.
+These courses build upon the AAA Aerobatic Course with additional manouevres and skills.
 You will begin with advanced rolling manoeuvres, followed by combination manoeuvres and ultimately low level aerobatics below 3000’ AGL as your skills and experience increase.

 AAA’s advanced aerobatics courses are closely aligned with the Australian Aerobatic Club competition grades to allow graduates to compete upon completion.
 Aerobatic competition is the best way to provide feedback on your skills and challenge you further as you strive for perfection.

-Once you have mastered the capability of the Robin 2160i, AAA offers an upgrade to the ubiquitous Pitts Special S-2A—the aircraft that has made more aerobatic champions the world over than any other aircraft!
+Once you have mastered the basics of aerobatic capability on the Robin 2160i, AAA offers an upgrade to the ubiquitous Pitts Special S-2A—the aircraft that has made more aerobatic champions the world over than any other aircraft!
 The Pitts Special is an excellent aircraft to begin your transition to higher-performance aerobatic aircraft, with it’s higher roll rate, greater horsepower and capability of sustained negative G manoeuvres.

-With AAA’s rich competition heritage, you can be assured of being trained by Australia’s top aerobatic instructors and pilots.
-AAA’s Chief Flying Instructor has been active in competition aerobatics for the past 20 years as a competitor, coach, judge and contest organiser & director.
 AAA has fielded a team to almost EVERY Australian competition since it’s inception, with competitors in every grade from Entry to Unlimited!

 Progression through our post-graduate aerobatics courses is very much as your time, funds and desires permit.
 Each manoeuvre includes a briefing and aircraft are charged at standard rates.
 Once competency is attained you can practice to your heart’s desire until you decide to add a new figure to the sequence.
 As such, course costs will vary between individuals.